Alternatives

 Should I use both The Motley Fool and Yield Theory?

 Many investors do.
-The Motley Fool is strong for buy-and-hold investors who want specific stock picks; Yield Theory adds the synthesized macro thesis and the "what to do about it" that data tools and news often leave out.
+The Motley Fool is strong for buy-and-hold investors who want specific stock picks; Yield Theory adds a synthesized macro thesis, company implications, risks, and the evidence that would change the view.